Tushar-R-Tyagi/CollabScore/README.md

 A prototype demonstrating how to evaluate a developer's ability to **orchestrate AI agents** (not just write code).
 Built for HackerRank's shift from Leetcode-style puzzles to real-world AI collaboration assessment.
+In this project I have considered a lot of things CollabsScore could be and it can be refined/ refactored into different mini products/modules that can be used independently.

 ## The Problem